piotrkulpinski/kulpinski.dev/src/content/posts/2025-year-in-review.md

 Here's a look at everything that happened.

-## OpenAlternative: From Side Project to 1 Million Visitors
+## OpenAlternative: From Side Project to 1M Visitors and $57,361 in Revenue

 The biggest win of 2025 was [OpenAlternative](https://openalternative.co) crossing **1 million unique visitors**.
 When I launched in early 2024 and [hit 100k visitors in the first week](/posts/openalternative-launch), I thought I'd reached the peak.
 I was wrong.